Dave Rubin: Political ideology

+Rubin used to be a progressive, but distanced himself from that movement after several incidents, such as a disagreement with his The Young Turks colleague Cenk Uygur, and watching a disagreement between Sam Harris and Ben Affleck on the TV show Real Time with Bill Maher.

+Rubin has also said he disliked the left's response to the Charlie Hebdo shooting for what he saw as rationalization for the attack by criticizing the magazine for publishing images depicting Muhammad while failing to defend their right to free speech.

-Rubin initially described himself as a classical liberal due to holding more conservative and libertarian views than most modern liberals.
+Rubin then described himself as a classical liberal due to holding more conservative and libertarian views than most modern liberals.
 In December 2021, Rubin wrote an article for Newsweek where he argues that classical liberals and libertarians should vote for the Republican Party.
-In this article, he states that one of the reasons he voted for Trump in 2020 is that Rand Paul became one of Trump's biggest allies in the Senate, and Paul is someone "who didn't want to get into those wars, who wanted to reduce taxes, wanted to kick power back to the states" (all ideas Rubin agrees with).

-In a 2017 interview with Reason, Rubin stated that he originally characterized himself as on the progressive left but stopped calling himself a progressive in response to Oppression Olympics in which "victimhood is the highest virtue" and what he regarded as the left's rejection of freedom of speech.
+In a 2017 interview with Reason, Rubin stated that he originally characterized himself as on the progressive left but stopped in response to the so-called "Oppression Olympics" and what he regarded as the left's rejection of freedom of speech.
 Rubin has since described himself as a conservative, stating in 2021: "For me to tell you that I'm not a conservative at this point doesn't really make sense."
-Rubin formerly favoured several liberal views such supporting same-sex marriage and criminal justice reform, and marijuana legalization.
-He has, however, characterized progressivism as a "mental disorder".
+While Rubin has expressed support for several liberal views such as same-sex marriage, criminal justice reform, and marijuana legalization, he has characterized progressivism as a mental disorder.

 Candidates and elections

 Rubin voted for Barack Obama in the 2008 United States presidential election and 2012 United States presidential election.
 Rubin also voted for Bill Clinton.

 Ahead of the 2016 United States Presidential election, Rubin declined to endorse Hillary Clinton or Donald Trump and instead voted for Libertarian Party candidate Gary Johnson.
-In an interview with Glenn Beck, he retrospectively stated that he chose not to vote for Trump as he was uncertain about how Trump would govern the United States.In July 2017, Rubin criticized Trump's use of executive orders when asked about Trump policies with which he disagreed.In October 2020, Rubin said he had "been a lifelong Democrat", but would be voting for a Republican president for the first time and endorsed Donald Trump for a second term in the 2020 United States Presidential Election.
-Rubin subsequently elaborated that while he didn't agree with everything Trump had done, he had changed his mind on the president and would vote for Trump on the basis of his opposition to the "woke left" and critical race theory in American institutions.
+In an interview with Glenn Beck, he retrospectively stated that he chose not to vote for Trump as he was uncertain about how Trump would govern the United States.
+In July 2017, Rubin criticized Trump's use of executive orders when asked about Trump policies with which he disagreed.
+In October 2020, Rubin said he had "been a lifelong Democrat", but would be voting for a Republican president for the first time and endorsed Donald Trump for a second term in the 2020 United States Presidential Election.
+Rubin subsequently elaborated that while he did not agree with everything Trump had done, he had changed his mind on the president and would vote for Trump on the basis of his opposition to the "woke left" and critical race theory in American institutions.

-Identity politics

-Rubin is opposed to identity politics.
-In a 2019 interview with Sky News, he stated, "Whether you're gay or straight or black or white or female or trans, those things are actually completely irrelevant other than your thoughts; your thoughts and actions are what matters."
-He has also stated that "the left is obsessed with the color of your skin" and that there is presently "no significant racism in the United States."
+In 2023, Rubin endorsed Ron DeSantis' bid in the 2024 Republican Party presidential primaries.